What Are Adoptive Parents’ Rights?

 Considering the Best Interests of the Child

 The goal of any adoption is to support the best interests of the child.
-This explains why private adoption agencies and the courts who handle domestic adoption proceedings go through numerous steps to ensure the families hoping to adopt will provide a suitable home for children.
+This explains why private adoption agencies and the courts that handle domestic adoption proceedings go through numerous steps to ensure the families hoping to adopt will provide a suitable home for children.
 The screening process may include:

 - Interviews of all adults in the household.